andreaferretti/cello/README.md

 `i`, the string rotated by `i`, and sorting these strings in lexicographical order.
 The resulting order is the suffix array.

-It can be obtained as follows:
+Here the suffix array is represented as an IntArray.
+It can be obtained as
+follows:

 ```nim
 let